-- 10. "Patient-Centered Medical Homes" or "PCMH" means primary care Practices that have achieved recognition by the National Committee for Quality Assurance (NCQA) for meeting and/or maintaining standards of excellence in primary care. - 11.
+- 9. "Patient-Centered Medical Homes" or "PCMH" means primary care Practices that have achieved recognition by the National Committee for Quality Assurance (NCQA) for meeting and/or maintaining standards of excellence in primary care. - 10.
+"Patient-Centered Specialty Practice" or "PCSP" means a specialist Practice that has been recognized by NCQA for demonstrating patient-centered care, clinical quality, and care coordination. - 11.
 "Practice" means a health care provider or group of providers located at a single geographic location. - 12.
 "Program Manager" means the individual, hired by the Subrecipient, who is responsible for the implementation of this Grant Agreement. - 13.
 "Quality Improvement Facilitator" or "QI Facilitator" means a Blueprint-funded professional who works directly with Practices to provide technical expertise in NCQA-PCMH standards and ongoing quality improvement coaching. - 14.
-"Self-Management Programs" means learning workshops that help individuals better manage their own health.
-These workshops address a range of conditions and topics, including Diabetes and Diabetes Prevention, Chronic Pain, Tobacco Cessation, Wellness Recovery Action Planning, and any type of Chronic Disease. - 15.
-"Self-Management Regional Coordinator" means a Blueprint-funded professional who works to implement the community-based group self-management programs with the HSA. - 16.
-"Vermont Health Information Exchange" or "VHIE" means the secure, statewide data network which gives health care providers, ACOs, and other approved users the ability to electronically exchange and access medical records. - 17.
+"Vermont Health Information Exchange" or "VHIE" means the secure, statewide data network which gives health care providers, ACOs, and other approved users the ability to electronically exchange and access medical records. - 15.
 "Women's Health Initiative" or "WHI" means a program for improving women's health outcomes that includes women's health care providers in the Blueprint.
-Providers participating in WHI deliver preventive care, psychosocial screenings, comprehensive family planning counseling, and access to long-acting reversible contraception, when chosen by the patient and clinically appropriate.
+Participating providers deliver preventive care, psychosocial screenings, comprehensive family planning counseling, and access to long-acting reversible contraception, when chosen by the patient and clinically appropriate.